-Mexico welcomed 35-million international travelers in 2016, and they are expected to break those numbers this year.
+Mexico welcomed 35-million international travelers in the past year, and they are expected to break those numbers this year.
 With the largest travel season in history set to kick off, this doesn’t mean you have to cancel your trip to Mexico.
 Millions of U.S. citizens travel to Mexico every year for reasons that range from business to pleasure to education.
 Included in that number are 150,000 visitors who cross the border into Mexico every day.

 The Mexican government makes an effort to keep travelers safe.
 There are some basic safety tips you can know, that will keep your travel in Mexico, a pleasurable one.

 Get the latest information on the city or region you’re planning to visit by checking the U.S. State Department’s travel alerts page for the most current information on warnings for tourists.